 Profile: Larry Parris

-Larry is a forty year old database programmer at a university.
+Larry is a forty-year-old database programmer at a university.
 He has worked for the university since before he graduated fifteen years ago.
 His has excellent computer skills, but his job is easy and he is so settled in it that few people even understand what he does.
 He has earned telecommuting rights, so he is often not at work and instead spends his time at the gym or at a nearby bar where he watches sports and bets on horse racing.
-He keeps his computer, phone and PDA within quick reach so that he can fix a problem if he needs to.
+He keeps his computer, tablet, and phone within quick reach so that he can fix a problem if he needs to.